 Prevention is always better than a cure, so we advise people to make sure they have aftermarket locks fitted to their vans to put off would-be tool thieves.
 However, you should still be prepared for the worst to happen by making sure you have tool insurance

 Many tradespeople don’t bother to get their kit covered.
-This means if they fall prey to criminals they can really struggle to get back on their feet.
+Which means if you fall prey to criminals you can really struggle to get back on your feet.

 When you’re first getting a quote to set up your insurance policy, it’s important to make sure you cover the full value of your tools.
 Don’t underestimate their worth or you could end up being offered less than you deserve when claiming.

 Most tool insurance policies will have strict rules on the security conditions of how your tools are stored.
 It’s important to know what your policy’s conditions are and be sure to stick to them.
-Failure to do so would most likely result in your insurance company refusing to pay out on a claim.
+Failure to do so will probably result in your insurance company refusing to pay out.

-Your policy will probably include information such as the type of building you tools should be kept in, usually a locked building or storage unit, and whether or not your tools are covered if they are kept in a vehicle overnight.
+Your policy will most likely include information such as the type of place your tools should be kept in, usually a locked building or storage unit, and whether or not your tools are covered if they are kept in a vehicle overnight.

 In the eventuality that criminals do target your van/garage/workshop/house, what steps do you need to make?

-You should take photos of any damage to your property.
-This can be shared with the police to help with their investigations.
-Your insurance company may also need these photos to help with your claim.
+You should take photos of any damage.
+These can be shared with the police to help with their investigations.
+Your insurance company may also need the photos to help with your claim.

 Damage from the popular ‘peel and steal’ method.

 Before making your claim you should make sure you understand your policy properly.
 In particular, the excess you’ll have to pay if you claim.
-This amount can range from £100 – £500 or be a percentage of the overall value.
+This amount can range from £100 – £500 or be a percentage of the overall value of your tools.

-Then it’s time to call your insurance – the process differs from one insurer to the next, but making sure you have all your evidence ready will hopefully mean your claim can be processed as quickly as possible.
+Then it’s time to call your insurance – the process differs from one insurer to the next, but making sure you have all your evidence ready should mean your claim can be processed as quickly as possible.